ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `TRUSTED_BOARD_BOOT`: Boolean flag to include support for the Trusted Board Boot feature.
 When set to '1', BL1 and BL2 images include support to load and verify the certificates and images in a FIP.
 The default value is '0'.
-    A successful build, when `TRUSTED_BOARD_BOOT=1`, depends upon the correct initialization of the `AUTH_MOD` option.
     Generation and inclusion of certificates in the FIP depends upon the value of the `GENERATE_COT` option.

-*   `AUTH_MOD`: This option is used when `TRUSTED_BOARD_BOOT=1`.
-It specifies the name of the authentication module that will be used in the Trusted Board Boot sequence.
-The module must be located in `common/auth/<module name>` directory.
-The directory must contain a makefile `<module name>.mk` which will be used to build the module.
-More information can be found in [Trusted Board Boot].
-The default module name is 'none'.

 *   `GENERATE_COT`: Boolean flag used to build and execute the `cert_create` tool to create certificates as per the Chain of Trust described in